Frequently Asked Questions

 How to Buy Prints

 Members of the IFPDA are acknowledged specialists in their area of expertise who organize exhibitions, write catalogues, research and locate rare works, and are committed to dealing with their clients in a direct and forthright manner.
 This website can introduce you to dealers who feature artists or artistic movements which align with your collecting interests.
 Visiting an art fair where IFPDA Dealers exhibit is an excellent opportunity to view works directly and talk to specialists from all over the world.
-One of the largest and most prestigious Fairs for prints is the annual IFPDA Print Fair, held in November in New York City.
-This international Fair offers a wide range of prints and access to expertise from old master to contemporary at a variety of price points.
+One of the largest and most prestigious Fairs for prints is the annual IFPDA Print Fair, held in October in New York City.
+No other fair matches its depth and range of artistic expression in printmaking, making it an excellent place to learn from the art dealers, museum patrons, and collectors who attend each year.

 How to Research Prints

-The IFPDA defines an original print as a work of art on paper which has been conceived by the artist to be realized as a print, rather than as a reproduction of a work in another medium.
+The IFPDA defines an original print as a work of art which has been conceived by the artist to be realized as a print and created using the artistic medium of printmaking.
+A fine or original print is not a reproduction of a work that originated in another medium, such as a drawing or painting.
 In evaluating prints, connoisseurship matters—note physical characteristics such as watermarks, print quality, paper quality, ink surface, estate stamps, printers’ chops, signatures, and edition numbers.
-Our Member Dealers are the leading experts in their fields of expertise and will be able to provide you with a full description of your print including information on the artist, title, date, image and sheet size, catalogue references, condition, state, paper type and quality, watermarks, and provenance.
+Our Member Dealers are the leading experts in their fields of expertise and will be able to provide you with a full description of a print you purchase including information on the artist, title, date, image and sheet size, catalogue references, condition, state, paper type and quality, watermarks, and provenance.
 All of these items can factor into the value of the work at hand.

 This website contains a database of biographies and images for the artists whose works are represented by IFPDA members.
 If the artist you are researching is not listed on this site, broaden the scope of your search or try other sources.
-Many collectors find it useful to research the historic period in which the artist lived or the artistic movement with which they may be affiliated.
-An artist’s catalogue raisonné is also a source of valuable assistance.
-The Links section also provides more alternatives for research.
+Many collectors find it useful to research the historic period in which the artist lived or the artistic movement with which they are associated.
+An artist’s catalogue raisonné, a published reference that covers every known work of art an individual artist has made, is also a source of valuable assistance.
+The Resources section of this site can provide more alternatives for research.

-The IFPDA’s glossary can help you learn more about the terms associated with prints and printmaking as well as the identifying characteristics for each technique.
+The IFPDA’s Glossary and Conversation page can help you learn more about the terms associated with prints and printmaking as well as the identifying characteristics for each technique.
 An artist’s choice of a technique or combination of techniques depends on how they feel it best serves their manner of expression.
-The Search engine on this website will also help you see more examples of works made using different techniques and how their effects vary in the hands of different artists.
-Our extensive bibliography includes useful guides to printmaking.
-Remember, that one can, and many do, collect and appreciate prints with only a basic understanding of how they were made.
+Check back periodically to learn more about techniques and artistic movements in our Explore section and remember, that one can, and many do, collect and appreciate prints with only a basic understanding of how they were made.

 How to Value Prints

 Experienced Dealers have cultivated a client-base with a particular specialization and thus are best suited to work with a collector who wishes to sell a work.
-The artist database on this site can help you identify IFPDA Member Dealers who may have an active client-base for the artist whose work you wish to sell.
+If possible, return to the dealer who originally sold you the work, they'll either be able to sell the work or suggest a dealer who can.
+Dealers understand the ever changing nature of collecting and that collectors sometimes outgrow pieces in their collection.
+Members of the IFPDA have extensive knowledge of the market and can assess condition in relationship to other states, proofs or prints in the edition, and quote you a fair and informed value.
+The artist database on this site can help you identify IFPDA Member Dealers who have an active client-database and knowledge for the artist whose work you wish to sell.

 There are many factors that can affect the worth of a print such as, but not limited to, condition, rarity, and demand.
 To get a basic idea of the market for an artist’s work or sale prices of comparable works, one can research auction results, which are publicly available, usually for a fee.
 You can find a list of online auction databases in the Links section.
 Accurate interpretation of auction results requires knowledge of the condition and quality of works sold and of the market at the time of the sale as well as an awareness of how comparable the work you have is to those items.
 To obtain a more informed and precise value of the work you own, it is best to contact an expert dealer or appraiser.
 IFPDA Dealers have extensive knowledge of the market and can assess condition in relationship to other states, proofs, or prints in the edition, certify that the print is authentic, and quote you a fair and informed value.
 Since condition plays an important role in any estimation of value, a dealer or appraiser will frequently want to physically examine a work in order to make a more precise valuation.

-The IFPDA does not offer appraisals, but many of our Member Dealers, whose expertise ranges from old master to contemporary, can help.
-You can query our site not only by artist but also by the historic period or style to find a broader range of Dealers whom you may contact directly to ascertain an approximate value of your print.
-The Appraisers Association of America (AAA) recommends consulting a certified public appraiser for appraisals relating to gift-giving and for tax purposes. http://www.appraisersassoc.org.
+The IFPDA does not make appraisals, but many of our Member Dealers, whose expertise ranges from old master to contemporary, can help.
+You can query our site not only by artist but also by the historic period or style to find a Dealer you may contact directly to ascertain an approximate value of your print.
+The Appraisers Association of America (AAA) recommends consulting a certified public appraiser for appraisals relating to gift-giving and for tax purposes. http://www.appraisersassociation.org

 How to Care for Prints

 When a print has been restored or repaired by a conservator, he/she will often compose a report making note of all damages, as well as the materials and techniques used in the repairs.
-All of this information will typically be included in the print description provided to you when you purchased your print.
-You should feel comfortable asking your Dealer any questions about this description, the repairs that were made, and how it can affect the value.
+All of this information will typically be included in the print description provided to you when you purchase your print.
+You should feel comfortable asking a Dealer any questions about this description, the repairs that were made, and how it may affect the value.

-Your Dealer can recommend a qualified framer, preferably someone from whom they commission frames regularly.
 Poor framing can destroy a print, so it is important to listen for certain terms when discussing a job with your framer—archival, acid-free, frame spacing, and UV protected glass, to name a few.
 Works on paper are usually “matted” or “floated” in a frame.
 The latter leaves the borders and deckled edge of the paper exposed for you to enjoy.
 If you decide to float your print on acid-free board, it is important your framer install “frame-spacing” around the edge of the frame; it is invisible to the presentation, but lifts the glass off of the surface of the print.
 One of the most important things to remember is the glass should never touch the surface of the print as this can encourage moisture to become trapped inside the frame and causing damaging mold and water stains.
-Lastly, since large sheets of glass can be delicate, for larger works it is recommended to frame with a UV protected plexi-glass.
+Because large sheets of glass can be delicate, for larger works it is recommended to frame with a UV protected plexi-glass.
 The framing process is the same, but you reduce the risk of broken glass damaging the surface of your print.
+If you like the frames of other works in the gallery, your Dealer can recommend a qualified framer, preferably someone from whom they commission frames regularly.

-Certain special conditions are preferred to ensure the life-span and integrity of your print.
+If you don't plan to hang your print right away certain special conditions are preferred to ensure the life-span and integrity of your print in storage.
 Humidity and temperature should be controlled, and dampness and heat should be avoided in the area where the print is stored.
-Be sure to keep your print out of direct sunlight as this can also cause damage to the ink and paper.
+Be sure to keep it out of direct sunlight as this can also cause damage to the ink and paper.
 Keep your print protected from dust, dirt and insects by housing your print in an alkaline container, and if your print is unframed, be sure to store it flat to keep the edges from curling and/or tearing.
 For more information on how to care for your work on paper, see http://www.loc.gov/preserv/care/paper.html

 Paper has a memory and in most cases a damaged work can be repaired.
 We recommend consulting a professional conservator as he/she will have expert knowledge of the appropriate materials to use, and will be able to document the repairs as repairs and patches will affect the value of the work.
-You can contact the Paper Conservation department at any major museum or university in your area to find someone to help or contact the American Institute for Conservation (AIC) at Stanford University to find a registered conservator near you. http://aic.stanford.edu
+You can contact the Paper Conservation department at any major museum or university in your area to find someone to help or contact the American Institute for Conservation of Historic and Artistic Works to find a registered conservator near you. http://www.conservation-us.org/

 Exhibitors at the Fair are selected from the IFPDA's member dealers and galleries.
 This year's fair will feature over 80 members, showcasing the Association's wide range of interests and specialties in printmaking from the sixteenth century to present day.